THE JAMES S. MCDONNELL PLANETARIUM HAS REOPENED WITH NEWER, BRIGHTER STARS!

 |Sun.||Little Star That Could||Live Sky: The Constellations||Live Sky: Eclipse||Live Sky Tonight|

 Shows are subject to change.
-Please call ahead to confirm show availability during the times listed.
+Please visit our homepage and call ahead to confirm show availability during the times listed.

 For reservations: 800.456.SLSC x4424 or 314.289.4424